kaliber5/ember-cli-lazysizes/README.md

 # ember-cli-lazysizes

-The Ember.js integration of [lazysizes](https://github.com/aFarkas/lazysizes) loader for images (responsive and regular), iframes and more without any configuration.
-[Demo app](http://afarkas.github.io/lazysizes) from original repository.
+The Ember.js integration of [lazysizes](https://github.com/aFarkas/lazysizes) loader for images (responsive and regular), iframes and more without any required configuration.
+See the [Demo app](http://afarkas.github.io/lazysizes) from the original repository.

 ## Installation